encukou/py3c/doc/source/guide-modernization.rst

 Modernization
 =============

+Before porting a C extension to Python 3, you'll need to make sure that you're not using features deprecated even in Python 2.
-Many of Python 3's improvements have been backported to Python 2.6, so you can start using them immediately.
+Also, many of Python 3's improvements have been backported to Python 2.6, and using them will make the porting process easier.

 For all changes you do, be sure add tests to ensure you do not break anything.